 One setup that I have seen is made by EVO systems I thought was pretty cool because it eliminates the need for multiple engines.
 It is basically everything you need for detailing (pressure washer, generator, plus compressors, pumps) in a single unit.
 Check out the video below for more:

 In the detailing business, a pressure washer is pretty important, but you have a few types to choose from that may or may not require a generator to operate.
-When it comes to pressure washers, it’s best to decide if you need an electric pressure washer or traditional gas-powered unit.
+When it comes to pressure washers, it’s best to decide if you need an electric pressure washer or a traditional gas-powered unit.

 Since the motor and pump are already attached, you obviously won’t need a generator.
 If you plan to wash driveways or houses with an available water source, a mobile pressure washer (with tires) is what I’d probably start with.

-Many manufacturers make skid mounted units with hose reels that are ideal for detailing, which is the most common setup I see.
+Many manufacturers make skid-mounted units with hose reels that are ideal for detailing, which is the most common setup I see.

-Keep in mind there are some really good electric pressure washers to consider that you can run off of a standard generator or the customer’s power.
+There are some really good electric pressure washers to consider that you can run off of a standard generator or the customer’s power.
 This option gives you the flexibility to save on fuel costs when you can since you can switch between power sources.

 If you plan on having access to both water and an electrical outlet, you may be able to get away with not having a generator at all (although I would still recommend having one).

 The Kranzle K1122TST is a great commercial option if you plan on operating out of a client’s home and have access to power because it is a really quiet unit.
-It’s German engineered, well built, and has a built in hose reel.
+It’s German engineered, well built, and has a built-in hose reel.

 Just as a warning, only attempt to use inverters and batteries if you know what you’re doing.
 This solution is not for everybody, and really only makes sense if you need occasional power.